webforge-labs/webforge-types/README.md

   - ObjectType::implementsInterface() // uses GClass not ClassInterface
   - ObjectType::getPHPHint() ?

-  - CollectionTypeTest::testImplementationConstruct can only be testet in psc-cms
+  - DCEnumTypeTest can only be testet in psc-cms